Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • low hemoglobin;

-Additional signs of hypovolemia may be: cyanosis of the mucous membranes and skin, cramps in the limbs, dizziness, weak pulse.
+Additional signs of hypovolemia may be: cyanosis of the mucous membranes and skin, limb cramps, dizziness, weak pulse.

 Depending on the proportionality of the elements and plasma, they talk about several types of disease.

 • Oligocythemic: the percentage of formed elements drops significantly.
-Reasons: a state of weakening due to blood loss, erythropenia with burns.
+Causes: state of weakness due to blood loss, erythropenia due to burns.
 The condition leads to the cessation of oxygen access to the body.
-An urgent blood transfusion is indispensable.
+You cannot do without an urgent blood transfusion.

 • Polycythemic.
-This is hypovolemia, characterized by a decrease in plasma volume, the causes of which are dehydration due to prolonged diarrhea and vomiting, polyuria, increased sweating, disturbance of the water regime, the blood becomes viscous.
+This is hypovolemia, characterized by a decrease in plasma volume, the causes of which are dehydration due to prolonged diarrhea and vomiting, polyuria, increased sweating, impaired water regime, the blood becomes viscous.

-• Hypovolemia is acute, arising in the process of blood loss, and chronic, which develops after the provision of medical assistance to the victim.
+• Hypovolemia can be acute, which occurs during blood loss, and chronic, which develops after providing medical assistance to the victim.

-The highest degree of manifestation of hypovolemia is replaced by hypovolemic shock.
+The highest degree of hypovolemia is replaced by hypovolemic shock.
 There are the following degrees of exacerbation of the disease:

-• Lightweight.
-Blood loss is about 15% of the total.
-There is a drop in blood pressure, rapid pulse, tachycardia, pallor of the skin, insufficient blood supply to the extremities, dry mouth, weakness.
+• Easy.
+Blood loss is about 15% of the total volume.
+There is a drop in blood pressure, rapid pulse, tachycardia, pale skin, insufficient blood supply to the extremities, dry mouth, and weakness.

 • Average.
-Blood loss is approaching 40%, the condition is severe, the pressure is up to 90 mm, the pulse is rapid, breathing is arrhythmic, sweating, cyanosis, pallor, drowsiness, and the need for high-quality fresh air are expressed.
-Sometimes - vomiting, fainting, decreased amount of urine.
+Blood loss is approaching 40%, the condition is serious, blood pressure is up to 90 mm, the pulse is rapid, breathing is arrhythmic, sweating, cyanosis, pallor, drowsiness, and the need for high-quality fresh air are expressed.
+Sometimes – vomiting, fainting, decreased amount of urine.

 • Heavy.
-Blood loss is up to 70%, blood pressure is up to 60 mm, the pulse is poorly audible, tachycardia, impaired consciousness, convulsions, and heavy breathing are pronounced.
-The condition is unsafe for life, it can be fatal.
+Blood loss is up to 70%, pressure is up to 60 mm, the pulse is hard to hear, tachycardia, impaired consciousness, convulsions, and heavy breathing are pronounced.
+The condition is life-threatening and can lead to death.

 Diagnosis

-Diagnostics is carried out based on the data of the clinical picture.
-The list of studies is assigned depending on the characteristics of the pathology that led to a drop in the volume of blood circulating in the body.
+Diagnosis is carried out based on the clinical picture.
+The list of studies is prescribed depending on the characteristics of the pathology that has caused a drop in the volume of blood circulating in the body.

 • determination of hematocrit;